alfagen10/ai-reimagine-storytelling/README.md

 ---

-## ✨ Features
+## ✨ Key Features

-- 🧠 Generate children's stories with LLM (via Ollama)
+- 🧠 AI-Powered Story Generation
+- Craft unique, multi-scene stories using large language models (LLMs) powered by Ollama.

+- 🎙️ Voice Input for Creativity
-- 🎙️ Use microphone input to speak character/genre/theme
+- Use your microphone to speak your character, genre, theme, or illustration style — no typing needed!

+- 🎨 Scene-by-Scene Illustrations
-- 🎨 Scene-based illustrations using DeepAI API
+- Generate beautiful AI images for each scene using the DeepAI Text-to-Image API (optional).

+- 🔊 Multilingual Voice Narration
-- 🔊 Narrate stories using Google Text-to-Speech in multiple languages
+- Stories are narrated using Google Text-to-Speech (gTTS) with support for multiple languages and voice speed options.

-- 📄 Export full story to PDF
+- 📄 PDF Export
+- Convert your entire illustrated story into a print-ready PDF, complete with custom fonts and layout.

-- 📲 Share with QR Code
+- 📲 QR Code Sharing
-- 🌗 Beautiful UI with Dark/Light Mode and background
+- Share your story via an auto-generated QR code that links to the downloadable version or cloud copy.

+- 🌗 Responsive, Themed Interface
+- Enjoy a clean UI with Light/Dark mode toggle, background image support, and styled inputs for better usability.

 ---